 Please stay tuned for an updated date and time for this grad talk - thanks!

 Measuring the Global Relationship between Clientelism and Informal Urbanization

 Presenter: Chandan Deuskar, Doctoral Candidate, City and Regional Planning

 Discussant: Mariaflavia Harari, Assistant Professor, Real Estate Department

 Akira Drake Rodriguez, Lecturer Department of City and Regional Planning

 Lee Ann Custer, PhD Candidate History of Art

 Eugenie L. Birch, Lawrence C. Nussdorf Professor of Urban Research & Education

 Bullets, Books, and Brotherhood: Grief and Recovery in an Urban All-Boys High School after Three Fatal Shootings of Friends

-Presenter: Nora Gross, Ph.D. candidate in the Sociology Department and the Education, Culture, and Society program at Penn GSE
+Presenter: Nora Gross, Ph.D. joint-degree candidate in Sociology and the Education, Culture, and Society program at Penn GSE